theodorusyoga/Mitrais-Redux/README.md

 ## Contributors

-Please let me know if there is any issue to this example codes.
+Please let me know by email or Lync if there is any issue to this example codes.
 Have fun exploring React and Redux! :)